robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 </p>

 ## Validation metrics
-First for the smallest yolov8n model:
-- Precision: 0.741
-- Recall: 0.524
-- mAP@.5: 0.599
-- mAP@.5:.95: 0.402

-Second for the smallest yolov8s model:
+Metrics for yolov8m model:
-- Precision: 0.771
+- Precision: 0.923
-- Recall: 0.615
+- Recall: 0.936
-- mAP@.5: 0.674
+- mAP@.5: 0.959
-- mAP@.5:.95: 0.438
+- mAP@.5:.95: 0.729

-Analysing the predictions on the validation set we observe some obvious errors but with low confidence.
+Analysing the predictions on the validation set we observe some errors particularly for small boats.
 Overall the results are encouraging

 <p align="center">
 <img src="images/val-preds.jpeg" width="700">
 </p>

+Reviewing the test predictions (see notebook), in general ships are accurately detected with high confidence but some small and very long ships are missed.

 ## Conclusions
 With relatively little time and effort I trained a lightweight YOLOv8 that provides useful performance for ships detection.
 Note also that YOLOv8n is the smallest available YOLOv8 model, and better metrics may be achieved with one of the larger models.
 Experimentation with alternative augmentation strategies could be explored to help balance out some of the variations due to sea conditions (rough or calm), lighting (overcast or bright sunshine), ship density.